michaelpratt21/github-summary/README.md

 ## Report Sections

-When you configure `github_username`, your report will include these additional sections:
+When you include the `github_username` option, your report will include these additional sections:

 ### PRs Awaiting Your Review
 Lists open PRs where you are **directly** requested as a reviewer (not via team membership).
 Helps you stay on top of your review queue.